Woman sitting facing a lake | How To Set and Maintain Healthy Boundaries for Your Emotional Well-Being

 When talking about self-care, it can be easy to focus on ways to care for our physical bodies.
 Diet, exercise, skincare–all of these things are wonderful ways to care for yourself, but they all focus on your external self.
-One of the best ways to care for your internal well-being is by setting and maintaining boundaries.
+One of the best self-care strategies for your internal well-being is by setting and maintaining healthy boundaries.
 Not sure what that means?
 Then this blog is the answer.

-Boundaries are lines you draw in the sand that determine what behaviors are acceptable for yourself and others.
-While boundaries may sound selfish, rude, or controlling, they really aren’t.
-Rather, boundaries are more of stated intentions.
+Healthy boundaries are the lines you draw that determine what behaviors are acceptable for yourself and others.
+While boundaries may sound selfish, rude, or controlling, they aren’t.
+Rather, boundaries are more about setting clear and stated intentions.
 These intentions aren’t about control (because we can’t control everything in our lives), but they are about self-care.

 For example, say you are carpooling to work with someone.
 You are driving, and you let your coworker know that if they are late, then you will leave without them.
 Setting that boundary isn’t meant to be rude, mean, or controlling.
 You are simply letting them know you value your punctuality.
 You don’t want to risk getting in trouble for tardiness because of your coworker’s actions, and that is a very valid intention.